dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 # OpenCore and macOS 11: Big Sur

-It's that time of year again and with it, and a new macOS beta has been dropped.
+macOS 11: Big Sur is out walking around on Apple's site and a lot of Macs and Hackintoshes alike.
 Here's all the info you need to get started.

 ::: tip Reminder